projectsveltos/sveltos/docs/features/multi-tenancy-sharing-cluster.md

     helmChartAction:  Install
 ```

-If the same tenant tries to deploy Kyverno in a cluster not assigned to it, Sveltos will fail the deployment.
+If the same service account tries to deploy Kyverno in a cluster not assigned to it, Sveltos will fail the deployment.

 For instance, if the `ClusterProfile.Spec.ClusterSelector` is set to ***org=bar.io***, the deployment will fail.